Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/MigrationGuide.md

 }
 ```

-Now in `Azure.Data.Tables`,we will implement the `ITableEntity` interface to define our entity
+Now in `Azure.Data.Tables`, we will implement the `ITableEntity` interface to define our entity.

 ```C# Snippet:TablesSample2DefineStronglyTypedEntity
 // Define a strongly typed entity by extending the <see cref="ITableEntity"> class.